ShirakuGIT/COVID-News/README.md

-# COVID-News
+# covinews

-This is sort of a COVID-19 News briefer bringing you the latest news from Times of India!
-I used BeautifulSoup and requests!
+## This is a news aggregator and teller

+Covinews is a program I developed using BeautifulSoup, SpeechRecognition and GTTS engine.
+It scrapes the internet for the latest live information regarding the COVID situation.

+I sourced the information from
+ - Times Of India
+ - CNBC
+ - The Hindu

+Requirements
+ - Python
+ - BeautifulSoup as bs4
+ - SpeechRecognition
+ - GTTS
+ - PyAudio

+You will also have to install other dependencies as per your OS.
+I have listed only the main libraries that will be used.

+Please visit the respective websites for these packages to learn more.